yshirai999/Robust-Option-Trading-Strategy/readme.md

 ## How to use the repo

+- The data folder contains quantized bilateral gamma parameters, used as input to determine the set $\mathcal{M}$
 - The MATLAB folder contains a matlab m file, which solves the problem considered by running a python script which calls dsp

 - Supporte python version is v3.10.14